But where's the GIMLET?

 Hope to see you back soon Chet.
 Your blog is a big inspiration to me and a fantastic read!

 The best blog on the internet.
 Almost one month without a post.
 I miss him :(

 I welcome all comments about the material in this blog, and I generally do not censor them.
 However, please follow these rules:1.
 Do not link to any commercial entities, including Kickstarter campaigns, unless they're directly relevant to the material in the associated blog posting.
 (For instance, that GOG is selling the particular game I'm playing is relevant; that Steam is having a sale this week on other games is not.)
 THIS ALSO INCLUDES USER NAMES THAT LINK TO ADVERTISING.2.
 Please avoid profanity and vulgar language.
 I don't want my blog flagged by too many filters.
 3. Please don't comment anonymously.
 It makes it impossible to tell who's who in a thread.
-Choose the "Name/URL" option, pick a name for yourself, and just leave the URL blank.4.
-There is a once-per-week limit on mentioning Shin Megami Tensei, a game I won't even be playing as part of this blog, in the comments.
-Comments that exceed this limit will be deleted.Also, Blogger has a way of "eating" comments, so I highly recommend that you copy your words to the clipboard before submitting, just in case.
+Choose the "Name/URL" option, pick a name for yourself, and just leave the URL blank.Also, Blogger has a way of "eating" comments, so I highly recommend that you copy your words to the clipboard before submitting, just in case.